 primary, with 1GB of RAM, 5GB of disk, and 1 CPU; installs the most recent Ubuntu LTS release on that instance; mounts our $HOME directory in the instance; and opens a shell to the instance, announced by the command prompt

 ubuntu@primary.
-You can see elements of this in the screenshot below.
+You can see elements of this in the printout below.

 Let’s test it out!
 As we just learned, the previous step automatically mounted our $HOME directory in the instance.
 Let’s use this to share data with our instance.
 More concretely, let’s create a new folder in our $HOME directory called Multipass_Files: